RyannKim327/biblegateway/ReadMe.md

 * TAG_MAGANDANG_BALITA_DC
 ---
 ### Note:
 > Some errors regarding to translations may have, I still trying to fix this kind of error, that maybe on my next version, this error will be fixed.
-If you found an error, you may send me the version thru  my [email](mailto:werysesw19@gmail.com), or thru my (Facebook page)[https://web.facebook.com/NOOBgrammer2001], or send a report thru my repository on github.
+If you found an error, you may send me the version thru  my [email](mailto:werysesw19@gmail.com), or thru my ([acebook page(https://web.facebook.com/NOOBgrammer2001), or send a report thru my repository on github.

 ### Final speech
 > This is just easy to use, maybe one of this days, I'm going to add its daily verses based on their server.
 Thank you for using, and I hope it helps.